kptdev/kpt/package-examples/mysql-kustomize/README.md

 This is a package that has several hydration functions in it's pipeline as well as utilzing kustomize to patch an upstream configuration.
-The upstream configuration is saved in the /upstream folder and the instance patch is hydrated using kpt functions.
+The upstream configuration is saved in the /upstream folder and the /instance patch is configured using kpt functions.

-For the final configuration kustomize is used to apply the local patch onto the upstream configuration.
+For the final configuration kustomize is used to build the patched config with `kpt live apply` doing the deployment.

 ## Steps